grafana/thema/docs/authoring.md

 The most fundamental task in thema is writing a lineage.
 Writing a lineage is similar to other schema-writing systems: you're defining a specification for what data is supposed to look like, with two key differences:

 1. CUE is the only language supported for schemas
-2. Schemas are wrutten _within_ a larger, well-defined structure - the lineage - which groups those schema together and enforces certain requirements.
+2. Schemas are written _within_ a larger, well-defined structure - the lineage - which groups those schema together and enforces certain requirements.

 This tutorial focuses on the second key difference: expressing collections of schemas as a valid lineage.